 You can see the difference between the two seat maps below.

 The 737-800 (pictured on the right) is bigger and has more seats with extra legroom.
 Some seats might have limited recline or bad window views, though.
 You can read more about the specific differences between Southwest seats here.
+Also, be sure to read how to find the best seat on southwest.

 4. Southwest is the largest “point to point” operator in the US